proust01/wine-search-app/README.md

 All current wine data is already fetched in input box so you can only change the data you need.
 However, due to time line for task, it only uploads first component for the wine.
 Rest is remained to be fixed later on.\
 `CAUTION : YOU MUST INSTALL MONGODB AND SEED DATA TO MONGODB FIRST!
 (See below for more info)`\

+### `Redux State Management`
+For frontend task, it started with using React.js and Redux library for State Management. <br>
+Basically, It used a Actions / Reducers / Screens / Components design pattern.
+For Redux, it has a store.js for storing all states.<br>

 # Getting Started with Wine Search App (Backend)